 Our youth are emerging servant leaders!

 Each teen meets with their mentor a minimum of 2-3 hours monthly during the school year, but most invest much more time as they realize the value in the relationship.
-In addition to the friendship, they explore growth opportunities in academic, vocational, and spirituality/value.
-For more info, see the "Process" tab!
+In addition to the friendship, they explore growth opportunities in academics, vocation, spirituality and values.
+Click here to learn more about our process.

 *Names and details changed to protect privacy

 When Chris’ mother reached out to me and told her story, I could feel the heart’s weight of being a single mother to several children for more than a decade, but most striking was the light of hope in her eyes as we spoke.
 The BIG question behind it all was this: “What could be the lifelong impact of my son having a man of quality and commitment in his life?”
 Chris would never call himself a “high-risk” student, but describes himself as an enthusiastic athlete and wants so much for his future.
 The problem is, he had no man to invest in him heart-to-heart, life-to-life, and knew taking on the unknown path forward alone was terrifying.
 When I, Matthew, sat down with him and his mother for the first time and laid our mentoring program before him, he stated with calm authority, “I want this for me.”
 A student's buy-in is vital, as this hero of a young man is determined to grow, invest, and live a life of impact.
 Chris is now several months into his mentoring friendship with Nathan, enjoying the fun activities and the deepening conversations.
 Both are being impacted in ways that will endure.
 They will soon be plunging into the career exploration steps that will open up a world of possibilities to Chris, a five-year plan to grow and adapt, and the relationship for which to walk the path.
 This is a friendship that touches the heart and strengthens the lives of Chris and his mother, his mentor Nathan, and countless others along their path.
 They are heroes in my book!